erizov/Professor/semester_1/lecture_02_efficient_sorting/merge_sort/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Merge Sort for a specific use case (e.g., nearly sorted data)
+7. Optimize Merge Sort for a specifapplyuse case (e.g., nearly sorted content)
 8. Implement a parallel or distributed version of Merge Sort
 9. Compare Merge Sort performance with alternative algorithms on large datasets